TheOdinProject/curriculum/html_css/forms/form-basics.md

 We will need to manipulate data from form controls like this quite a bit when we get to the projects in the Fullstack JavaScript course.

-**Email Input**
+**The Type Attribute**

-Email inputs are specialized text inputs just for email addresses.
+`Email inputs` are specialized text inputs just for email addresses.
 They are different from text inputs in that they will display a different keyboard which will include the @ symbol on mobile devices to make entering email addresses easier.

 They also validate that the user has entered a correctly formatted email address, but there will be more on validations later.